ersimpson/ece143final/README.md

 - What artists are the most prolific in terms of number of tracks?
 - What artists are the most prolific in terms of number of albums?
 - What albums contain the most tracks?
+- How do the audio characteristics of popular tracks differ from just average (random) tracks?

 ### Recommendation